 Why are more Christians killed in Nigeria than anywhere else?

 The intensifying persecution facing Christians globally is reflected in the increasing numbers of believers being killed for their faith.
-In 2021, at least 5,898 Christians paid the ultimate cost for following Jesus, almost 80% of whom come from Nigeria.
+In 2025, according to Open Doors research, at least 4,849 Christians paid the ultimate cost for following Jesus.
+Of these, 3,490 believers killed for their faith come from Nigeria.
 What makes Christians in Nigeria so prone to violent attacks?

 If there is one statistic from the latest World Watch List that reflects the escalating persecution facing Christians globally, it’s the number of believers who have been killed for their faith.

-In the past year, just under 6,000 Christians are reported to have paid the ultimate cost for following Jesus – an increase of almost 25% from the previous year.
-Put differently, on average, that’s 16 Christians killed every day for following Jesus.
+In the past year, at least 4,849 Christians are reported to have paid the ultimate cost for following Jesus.
+Put differently, on average, that’s 13 Christians killed every day for following Jesus.
 Since many incidents go unreported, the true figure is likely to be higher.

-The overwhelming majority of those killed are from Nigeria, which is number seven on the latest list (a rise of two places from last year).
+According to Open Doors research, the overwhelming majority (3,490) of those killed are from Nigeria, which is number seven on the latest list.
 This is despite nearly half of its population being Christian.
-This amounts to a total of 4,650 in the past year.
-Of those 16 Christians killed every day, at least 12 are from Nigeria.
 If the World Watch List was based purely on violence, Nigeria would be number one.

 Killing men depopulates Christian communities